marcioeduine/ss_git_push/README.md

 ---

+## About SS

+SS is just a signature and it means Ser Superior (Superior Being) in portuguese.
+All my projects have it as prefix.

 **Made using C++98**
-**SS is just a signature and it means Ser Superior (Superior Being) in portuguese.
-All my projects have it as prefix.**